graphql-nexus/nexus/docs/content/014-guides/021-abstract-types.md

 }
 ```

-In order for this builtin polymorphic system to work, your GrpahQL API must ultimately annotate the outgoing data with a property to discriminate results by on the client side.
+In order for this builtin polymorphic system to work, your GraphQL API must ultimately annotate the outgoing data with a property to discriminate results by on the client side.
 The spec states that this discriminant property is `__typename`.

 ### Union Types in Practice